-Administrative professionals play a key part in holding a team together and a lot of organisations would fall apart without them.
+Administrative professionals play a key part not only in holding a team together, but even organisations as a whole can fall apart without them.

-In recognition of Administrative Professionals' Day, here are the most sought-after administrative skills for any top candidate in this field.
-Having a good handle on the following administrative skills will not only enable you to perform your duties efficiently and effectively but will aid in developing your career, making you a more desirable candidate for employers.
+Having a good handle on the following administrative skills will not only enable you to perform your duties efficiently and effectively, but will aid in developing your career - making you a more desirable candidate for employers.

 1. Microsoft Office